chainify/nolik/README.md

 2022-09-11 21:00:04 💤 Idle (1 peers), best: #1527 (0xe40a…7f89), finalized #1525 (0x1224…400f), ⬇ 2.8kiB/s ⬆ 2.4kiB/s
 ```

-Notice that the node name is Bob with a role Authority.
+Notice that the node name is Bob with the role Authority.
-The Idle (1 peers) means that this Client node successfully connected to the BootNode.
+The Idle (1 peers) means that this Client node has successfully connected to the BootNode.

 To configure a custom network and connection to your BootNode update the command in the `docker-compose.bob.yml` file.

 `command: bash -c "./target/release/node-nolik --ws-external --base-path /tmp/bob --chain local --bob --port 30333 --bootnodes /ip4/77.223.96.13/tcp/30333/p2p/12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp --validator --rpc-methods=unsafe"`

 You need to replace a BootNode IP `77.223.96.13` address and a BootNode ID `12D3KooWEyoppNCUx8Yx66oV9fJnriXwCcXwDDUA2kj6vnc6iDEp` with your configuration.

+### Testing in dev mode

+There is also an option to test the app on a single computer.

+`docker compose -f docker-compose.dev.yml up -d`
+That will launch a blockchain and IPFS nodes in dev mode.
+With that, you can create several accounts and send data between them.
+In this case, sending and receiving data is identical to the one with multiple nodes.
+The only difference is that Alice and Bob will use the same blockchain node to transfer the data and the same IPFS node to store the data.